Weather not cooperating? Escape to an Indoor Museum!

 The Boston Children’s Museum We are excited to see that BCM has finally reopened its doors with reservations required for two available time slots (9-12 or 1:30-4:30).
 “Bubbles” and “Raceway” were the two exhibits that were a big hit when we last visited this amazing facility.
 We’re also incredibly impressed with their Playspace for 0-3 year olds.
 We’re looking forward to bringing our kiddos back this summer for more exploration.
-Covid Policies: All tickets require reservation.
-Playspace requires a separate (free) reservation.
-Masks are required for all guests 2+.
+Covid Policies: Museum visitors will be required to show proof of COVID-19 vaccination to enter the Museum.
+See here for more details

 The New England Aquarium is always a fun and worth the trip visit.
 We enjoy the giant central tank and finding the sea turtles and visiting the seals out back.
 Exhibits are open but touch tanks are view only – no touching allowed.
 Lockers & stroller room are unavailable at this time.
-Covid Policies: Masks are not required for vaccinated individuals but encouraged for unvaccinated and vaccinated individuals.
-Staff respectfully asks that parents have their unvaccinated children wear masks to the aquarium at this time.
-Timed-ticketing is in effect but increased limits will be coming over the summer.
+Covid Policies: Guests aged 12 and over must provide proof of full vaccination for Covid-19 to enter the Aquarium.
+Face coverings are also required.
+More details here!

-EcoTarium (Worcester, MA): A Worcester staple attraction reopens its indoor space on July 9.
-While we love to visit the outdoor animals and playground, the inside has lots to offer as well including their current traveling exhibits: Exploring Tree Houses and Design Zone.
-The Express Train and planetarium remain closed.
+EcoTarium (Worcester, MA): While we love to visit the outdoor animals and playground, the inside has lots to offer as well including their current traveling exhibits.
 Covid Policies: Timed reservations required, masks required indoors for 2+ (vaccinated and unvaccinated individuals).
 Face coverings required outdoors at certain animal exhibits.
 For a complete set of policies, read more here.
 Get your timed tickets here.

 Other Museums in MA & RI

-Looking for other ways to have fun indoors this summer?
+Looking for other ways to have fun indoors this winter?
 We have a great list of indoor play spaces for you and your littles.
 Be sure to always check the calendar too!